MeowsQueen/Transformer-Based-Academic-Chatbot-with-Intent-Detection-and-RAG-lite-Response-Generation/README.md

 * Qualitative analysis of answer fluency and coherence
 * Comparison between retrieved raw answer and generated final answer
 * Case-based evaluation on representative user queries

+## System Behavior

+The system includes safeguards to ensure reliable responses:

+* **Out-of-Scope Detection:** Queries unrelated to the academic domain are identified and rejected.
+* **Low-Confidence Retrieval Handling:** If the retrieved context has low similarity scores, the system avoids generating potentially incorrect answers and instead returns a safe fallback response.
+* **Grounded Responses:** All answers are strictly based on retrieved knowledge base content.

 ## Running the Project